-With the release of the new WordPress 2.5, there are a lot of new WordPress users however there are a big base of people who would like to use the capabilities and the new features of WordPress 2.5 however they are unable to because they fear breaking something however an upgrade can be done seamlessly without involving any risk at all, in case anything goes wrong, it can be fixed in a couple of minutes and everything would be back to normal on the old version.
+With the release of the new WordPress 2.5, there are a lot of new WordPress users.
+However, there is a big base of people who would like to use the capabilities and the new features of WordPress 2.5.
+But, they are unable to because they fear of breaking something.
+An upgrade can be done seamlessly without involving any risk at all, in case anything goes wrong.
+It can be fixed in a couple of minutes and everything would be back to normal on the old version.
 There are two methods of upgrading depending on the type of web host you have.

 All of our web hosting plans come with Fantastico which enables you to install/upgrade/uninstall over 52 scripts, instead of going through this document and following the instructions, Fantastico will simply tell you that you need to upgrade your script, all you need is to click on upgrade and Fantastico will backup your old version, upgrade your WordPress install and upgrade your account.

 Other web hosting platforms

 - Download the new version of WordPress from http://wordpress.org/download/.

 - Backup your database, you should do this, most of the time people are lazy and do not do this however considering this is a major upgrade, it’s a big risk to take, I would strongly recommend backing up your database, that can be done by logging into your web hosting control panel and using a utility such as phpMyAdmin to take a dump of the MySQL database so that you can restore it incase anything goes wrong.